If keto is about anything, it’s about ketones. However, one of the most confusing elements of keto is the concept of ‘optimal ketosis’.

-- To maintain elevated ketone (BHB) levels means that you have to continue to increase the amount of nutrient-poor low satiety dietary fat which can quickly lead to weight gain.
+- To maintain elevated ketone (BHB) levels, you must continue to increase the amount of nutrient-poor, low-satiety dietary fat, which can quickly lead to weight gain.

-While there are innumerable benefits of a diet that contains less processed carbohydrates, ‘keto’, by definition, has an identity problem that is sadly causing many people to worsen their metabolic health, insulin resistance, obesity and diabetes.
+There are innumerable benefits from a diet that contains less processed carbohydrates.
+However, ‘keto’ has an identity problem by definition that is sadly causing many people to worsen their metabolic health, insulin resistance, obesity, and diabetes.

 I would dearly love to see the ‘optimal ketone chart’ retracted.
-I think it is potentially dangerous advice and leads many people, including myself, to worse metabolic health.
+I believe it is potentially dangerous advice and has led many people, including myself, to worse metabolic health.

-I published a blog post on this topic back in July 2015 that has received nearly 383,638 views.
-I’ve also left plenty of comments on the Virta Facebook Page, sharing my insights.
+I published a blog post on this topic in July 2015 that has received nearly 383,638 views.
+I’ve also left plenty of comments on the Virta Facebook Page where I shared my insights.
 Sadly, most of them were deleted.

-I have spoken to Steve Phinney, Jimmy Moore and a number of other ‘keto gurus’ about this.
-But sadly, a large industry has built up around ‘keto’ believing that elevated ketones are an end goal and the secret to achieving optimal health, so the Titanic is probably not about to turn around any time soon.
+I have spoken to Professor Steve Phinney, author and podcaster Jimmy Moore, and several other ‘keto gurus’ about this.
+But sadly, a large industry has built up around the strict ‘keto’ belief that elevated ketones are an end goal and the secret to optimal health.

 Get your copy of Big Fat Keto Lies